Johnson Park in Walker Has All the Room to Run, Bike and Play

 • There’s a nice walk through the woods, but it is hilly and sometimes buggy.

-• Watch kids if you play at the yellow playground area.
+• Watch kids if you play at the newer playground area.
 It’s not far from the yard of the lodge, where lots of events take place.
-My son almost ran across the lawn to the corn hole sets that were set up for a wedding reception!

-• The main entrance (where the address will take you) can be closed, so you’ll have to access the park via Butterworth.
+• The main entrance (where the address will take you) can be closed, so you may have to access the park via Butterworth.

 • Lots of fishing opportunities along the Grand River.